gemc/home/_documentation/api/analyzer.md

 - The run must use `gstreamer` format `root`.
 - Reading ROOT files from Python does not require importing C++ ROOT; the analyzer uses `uproot`.

-The dependency-free SVG helper in `analyzer/svg_plot.py` only uses the Python standard library.
+The dependency-free SVG helper in `pygemc.analyzer.svg_plot` only uses the Python standard library.
 It is useful on minimal systems where `pandas`, `numpy`, and `matplotlib` are not installed.

 ## GEMC Output Model